evilpaper/frontend-interview-questions/README.md

 #### Answer: C

-Read more: <a href="https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/">Understanding and Using REST API's</a> at Smashing Magazine
+Read more: <a href="https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/">Understanding and Using REST API's</a> on Smashing Magazine

 </p>
 </details>